maazullah96/Grace-Technology-Task/README.md

 ### Usage

+1. Run the create_tables file first so there is no error of tables.

 1. Sign up a new user by sending a POST request to `/signup` with a JSON body containing the `username` and `password`.

-2. Log in with the created user by sending a POST request to `/login` with a JSON body containing the `username` and `password`.
+1. Log in with the created user by sending a POST request to `/login` with a JSON body containing the `username` and `password`.
 The response will include an access token.

-3. Use the access token to upload an image file by sending a POST request to `/uploadfile` with the image file as the request body.
+1. Use the access token to upload an image file by sending a POST request to `/uploadfile` with the image file as the request body.
 Make sure to include the access token in the authorization header as a bearer token.

 ### Example